Cost of Parquet Flooring

 What's Involved in Laying Parquet Flooring?

-- Start by cleaning the sub-floor and remove any sealants, adhesive, wax, or debris from the floor.
-You will then need to wait for the floor to completely dry before moving onto the next step.
+Your contractor will start by thoroughly cleaning the sub-floor and removing any sealants, adhesive, wax, or debris from the floor.
+They will then wait for the floor to completely dry before moving onto the next step.
+The installer will level the sub-floor with a belt sander to lower any high areas and fill in any low areas with a cement levelling compound.
+Your tradesperson will replace any damaged areas of the sub-floor and ensure that it is completely smooth and level.

 Can I Lay Parquet Flooring Myself?